Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 swing_start, high_swing_start and leg_kick: These functions will play the respective animations, switching the image to be displayed according to the time that has elapsed since the function was first called. swing_start plays the low swing animation, high_swing_start plays the high swing animation, and leg_kick plays the default animation if the player does not swing.

 draw_inning_summary and main_menu: these are responsible for the summary screen and main menu.
 The text typing effect was implemented with the help of LeMaster Tech's great video: https://www.youtube.com/watch?v=DhK5P2bWznA.
+The buttons were also put in with help from Coding with Russ's nice tutorial: https://www.youtube.com/watch?v=G8MYGDf_9ho.

+simulate: This is the real